 A 300 metre buffer zone has been widely adopted in General Licences since spring 2019 as a generic distance within which there is a credible risk of impacts to features of interest on protected sites, as a result of undertaking activities permitted under licences for the lethal control of bird species.
 Supporting evidence and rationale for settling on that particular distance is explained in this note.

 The features of interest considered are all habitats, landforms and species that protected sites were designated for.
 The term ‘protected sites’ refers to Sites of Special Scientific Interest (SSSIs), Special Protection Areas (SPAs), Special Areas of Conservation (SACs) and Ramsar sites.
+The buffer zone was applied to SPAs, SACs and Ramsar sites in Defra’s 2019 general licences.

 Species most sensitive to licensed activities, in other words, those species that can exhibit impacts at greatest distances, was an important consideration.
 However, some species most sensitive to visual or audible distance, particularly birds, have additional legal protection from reckless disturbance under section 1 of the Wildlife & Countryside Act 1981 (as amended; the ‘Act’), as Schedule 1 listed species.
 European Protected Species also have some legal protection relating to disturbance under The Conservation of Habitats and Species Regulations 2017 ‘Habs Regs’ (and additionally under the Act).
 Since compliance with existing legal protection can be reasonably expected, and since each bird licence clearly state the limits of its derogation, there is not a need to superimpose a buffer zone that expresses maximum disturbance distances of these legally protected species.